top of page

 Each month volunteers will select 2 yards that showcase the owners' hard work and dedication to keeping San Jacinto a wonderful neighborhood to live in.
 There is no cost to participate!
 A volunteer will place a sign in the selected yards for 1 month.
 When volunteers collect the sign, you will be presented with a certificate.
 In December of each year, all the monthly winners will be placed in a drawing for 1 gift basket.
 It will be filled with items from every business/ individual that wishes to donate.

-Janette has lived in San Jacinto for 41 years and knows the area well.
-You may see her and Dora out searching for "beautiful yards" which they have found many.
 Look for them to be knocking on your door and asking to recognize your neighborhood pride with a sign.

 " This does not mean that there is a lot of money spent, but that people have chosen to take pride in their yards and enjoy doing their share to make their neighborhood a good place to live ".